jwelrynewone/docs/deprecated/MathWalk.md

 - USDM would almost drive the funding rates negative on the exchanges.

 ## Negative Funding Rates
-- When funding rates on the perpetual exchange turn negative, Matrix protocol pay out.
+- When funding rates on the perpetual exchange turn negative, Nibiru protocol pay out.
 - Funding rates are positive in crypto due to larger demand on the long side of assets.
-- If USDM scales faster than OI on the other exchanges, funding could get driven negative, Matrix protocol would be paying.
+- If USDM scales faster than OI on the other exchanges, funding could get driven negative, Nibiru protocol would be paying.
 - To counteract this probability, sufficient funds are stored in the insurance fund to cover negative funding periods.
 - If the insurance fund is depleted paying funding payments, NEO could be be auctioned off to replenish the insurance fund.
 - Flash crisis premium would need to be modeled to make sure the funding payments would not be made like regular payments.